Selling a Construction & Engineering Business in Manchester

 Large Engineering and Construction Groups

-Tier 1 contractors and large engineering groups acquiring specialist subcontractors to secure supply chains, add capabilities, or expand geographic reach.
-Strategic buyers for businesses with specific technical specialisms.
+Tier 1 contractors, engineering groups, and infrastructure operators acquiring specialist subcontractors to secure supply chains, add technical capabilities, improve margin control, or expand geographic reach.

 International Infrastructure Groups